j2commerce/guide/realex-payment-plugin.md

 **Merchant Id** This is your merchant ID associated with RealEx payment.

-**Account Id** Account ID entered here should be assoicated with RealEx payment.
+**Account Id** Account ID entered here should be associated with RealEx payment.

 **Secret Key** Secret key entered here should be associated with your RealEx payment account.